 In my experience, certain lasers can really make melasma worse in the long run.
 Make sure you are in great hands!

-Constantly is the best way to treat.
+There is no one best way to treat melasma

 Multi-modal approach best for Melasma

 Melasma is a frustrating and difficult condition to clear.
 Many people only find improvement, without total clearance.
 Treatments begin with avoidance of estrogen containing products and the regular use of a sunscreen with broad spectrum UVA/UVB coverage, as well as physical protection from the sun (hat, glasses etc.).
 The basis of most all Melasma treatment plans also incorporates a bleaching agent (most commonly Hydroquinone from 2-8%), Tretinoin (such as Retin-A), and a low potency steroid cream mixed together.
 This combination is a time tested effective therapy.
 Further topicals such as Glycolic Acid, Vitamin C, Mequinol, Kojic acid and Azelaic Acid are also used.

 Chemical Peels are the next "step up" in treatment-- again using agents such as Glycolic Acid or Jessner's Solution in addition to your topical regimen.

 Additional therapies that may be used in those still unsatisfied with their results include the non-ablative fractional lasers (such as Fraxel), or more recently, low fluence Q-switched Nd:Yag 1064nm laser (for which we use the Ultralight Q).
 It appears that the low fluence (energy) treatment for melasma is actually much better than the more typical higher fluence treatment we use in other pigmented conditions.